bencvt/LibShapeDraw/README-Trident.md

 # Usage in LibShapeDraw

+Rather than reinvent the wheel, LibShapeDraw includes Trident to assist client code in animating its shapes.
+The integration is intentionally loose; client code using LibShapeDraw is *not* obliged to use any part of Trident.

+See `src/test/java/mod_LSDDemoTrident*.java` for sample usage.

-LibShapeDraw includes a built-in version of Trident, with the following
+For ease of distribution, LibShapeDraw includes a built-in version of Trident.
-modifications:
+It has been modified in several ways:

  +  Repackaged as `libshapedraw.animation.trident`.